Syncplay/syncplay/README.md

 You can report bugs through https://github.com/Uriziel/syncplay/issues but first please check to see if your problem has already been reported.

 You might also be able to discuss your problem through Internet Relay Chat (IRC).
 The #Syncplay channel is on the irc.rizon.net server.

+### Known issues
+1. PROTIP: Don't change your system time while Syncplay is playing as it confuses the sync.
+It is known.
+2. PROTIP: Don't try to jump less than 8 seconds as it won't register properly.
+It is known.